Back to the blog

 • Restriction of opponent’s options

-• Often used in classical chess or by high-level players
+• Frequently seen in classical chess or among stronger players

-These gambits can allow the opponent to keep material while gradually suffering from cramped positions or bad coordination.
+Such gambits may permit an opponent to retain material under increasing pressure from cramped positions or poor coordination.

 Famous Positional Gambits